 LaRonde mine has produced over 5.0 million ounces of gold since 1988 and remains a consistent engine of earnings and cash flow.

-The mine life has been extended to 2018 to partially bridge the production gap with the potential development of the Amaruq deposit.
+The mine life has been extended to 2018 to partially bridge the production gap with the development of the Amaruq satellite deposit.

 The Kittila mine in northern Finland is the largest primary gold producer in Europe, and hosts the company's largest mineral reserves.